 Poor safety culture is a key factor in all major worldwide nuclear disasters, including the on-going nuclear disaster at the Fukushima Daiichi plant in Japan which began March 11th, 2011.

-A recent 23-page workplace culture report found that workplace culture problems at Southern California Edison created a climate of distrust.
+A May 15, 2012 workplace culture report found that workplace culture problems at Southern California Edison created a climate of distrust.

 Many employees don’t trust their managers and leadership to be honest, accountable or provide leadership.
 They don’t trust in the systems arranged for their benefit to help them, and instead expect negative consequences for utilizing them.
 They don’t trust in policies, practices, information or communication.